Cono52/personalsite/README.md

-# pportfolio
-Personal Portfolio Site using React and Next.js
+Portfolio site made with React